MaastrichtU-IDS/dsri-documentation/docs/openshift-install.md

 ![OpenShift](/dsri-documentation/img/openshift-logo.png)

-Install the OpenShift Command Line Interface (CLI) to access the DSRI from your computer's terminal.
-It enable to:
+Install the **OpenShift Command Line Interface (CLI)** to access the DSRI from your computer's terminal.

+The `oc` CLI enables to perform operations on your applications deployed on the DSRI, such as:

-* Copy large files from/to the DSRI using `oc cp`
+* Copy large files to or from the DSRI using `oc cp`
-* Connect to a pod terminal using `oc rsh`
+* Connect to an application terminal using `oc rsh`
+* Get applications running in your project with `oc get pods`

 ## On Linux